CREATIVE

 The most common triggers are a shift in business strategy or target market, a merger or acquisition, a product suite that has grown beyond the original brand’s scope, and consistent feedback that prospects don’t understand what the company does.
 In each case the underlying issue is the same: the brand no longer reflects the business, and that gap is creating friction in the sales process.

-How do you know if a rebrand is the right move?
+How do you know if a B2B rebrand is the right move?

-The clearest signal is that your brand is working against you rather than for you.
-Prospects don't understand what you do, your visual identity doesn't reflect your capabilities, or you've moved upmarket and the brand hasn't followed.
-If the issue is cosmetic, a refresh is usually enough.
+The clearest signal is that your brand is working against you rather than for you — prospects don’t understand what you do, your visual identity doesn’t reflect your current capabilities, or you’ve moved upmarket and the brand hasn’t followed.
+If the issue is cosmetic, a refresh is usually sufficient.
 If the issue is strategic, a rebrand is the right call.
-For a deeper look at how to tell the difference, see our guide on [when to rebrand and when to refresh].
+The signs of a failing brand strategy covers this diagnostic in detail.

 What is the difference between a B2B rebrand and a brand refresh?